• Skip to primary navigation

 Vegetable Mash

 Anything goes with this Vegetable Mash and not only does it add lot of extra vitamins, but flavour and colour too.
-A great addition to the Christmas Day table!
+A great addition to any main meal!

 A bowl of Vegetable Mash on a wooden surface.